marcboeker/supertar/README.md

 ## Examples

 ```
-# Create a new archive with compression
+# Create a new archive with compression and 4MB (default) chunk size
 supertar create -cf foo.star /home/cnorris

+# Create a new archive with compression and 16MB chunk size
+supertar create -cf foo.star --chunk-size 16777216 /home/cnorris

 # List all files in the archive
 supertar list -f foo.star